judsonlmoore/judsonlmoore.com/_posts/product-management/2020-01-15-how-to-migrate-wordpress-to-jekyll.md

 Here is a performance test screenshot once I got all page content and media assets hosted on AWS before I started conducting any optimizations.
 The page size has increased by 600%, while the load time has decreased to 1/5 the speed of Wordpress.
 This is awesome!
 Just imagine what will happen after we get into some optimizations.

-{% cloudinary /assets/images/2020/01/judsonlmoore-blog-with-jekyll.png alt="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Jekyll" caption="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Jekyll" %}
+{% cloudinary post-image /assets/images/2020/01/judsonlmoore-blog-with-jekyll.png alt="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Jekyll" caption="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Jekyll" %}

 ### <a name="step-5"></a>Step 5: Optimize